The longest school song in Japan: A detailed explanation of the song of Daisen Municipal Omagari Junior High School [Akita Prefecture]

 4/4

-"One point for each piece - a young man from Omagari Junior High School"
+"One point on a piece - Young people from Omagari Junior High School"

 Number 2